Derived localisation of algebras and modules: Introduction

-Our results on derived localisation have various applications.
-Many standard theorems involving the ordinary notion of localisation hold only under certain constraints and these can often be removed when localisation is considered in the derived framework.
+Our tools for working with derived localisation have a wide range of applications.
+Many standard theorems involving the ordinary notion of localisation hold only under certain constraints and we are able to show that these can often be removed when localisation is considered in the derived framework.
 For example, it is well-known that localisation at a central set of elements in an algebra preserves Hochschild homology and cohomology and we show that the corresponding derived result is true without any centrality assumptions.

-Next, one has a localisation long exact sequence in algebraic $K$--theory of noncommutative rings under the assumption of stable flatness; again this assumption is unnecessary in the derived context.
+Next, one has a localisation long exact sequence in algebraic $K$--theory of noncommutative rings under the assumption of stable flatness; again this assumption is shown to be unnecessary in the derived context.
 In a similar fashion we show that certain recollements of derived categories associated to quotients by so-called stratifying idempotent ideals, important in the theory of quasi-hereditary rings, are valid for all idempotent ideals, as long as quotients are replaced by `derived quotients'.
 Underlying these results is the basic phenomenon, already mentioned, that the derived category of a derived localised ring is a full subcategory of the derived category of the original ring; this only holds in the non-derived context under the strong condition of stable flatness.
+Furthermore, we show that the derived localisation of a dg ring at an idempotent is a version of Drinfeld's quotient of a dg category \cite{Drinfeld_dg} and construct the corresponding small model for it.
+We also give a a very short proof of a strictification result: any dg algebra that is unital up to homotopy can be replaced by a strictly unital dg algebra; this replacement is unique up to homotopy.

+One of the most striking applications of the theory of derived localisation is that, by combining our techniques with the simplicial localisation of Dwyer--Kan, we arrive at a very simple and conceptual proof of a general form of the well-known group completion theorem.
+Previously, this theorem has been regarded as somewhat mysterious (\cite[Section 3.2]{tillmann:gctcomment}).
+A number of versions of this statement have been given, most of which use adaptations of the proof of McDuff--Segal \cite{mcduffsegal:gct}; a proof which is not particularly homotopy theoretic in nature, especially given the homotopy theoretic nature of the statement.
+Our proof is completely different and driven entirely by the engine of homotopical algebra.
+Indeed, we show that it is really just a topological statement of a special case of an entirely natural and unmysterious result concerning derived localisation.